 There’s lots of fun to be had in the water in the Yucatan Peninsula.
 Despite the numerous beautiful beaches in Mexico, one of our favorite things to do is swim in a cenote.

 What’s a Cenote?

-Cenotes are freshwater ponds which result from the collapse of limestone bedrock exposing groundwater underneath.
-The word “cenote” comes from the Mayan “ts'onot” which means “cave with water.”
+Cenotes are freshwater ponds that are created from the collapse of limestone bedrock exposing groundwater underneath.
+The word cenote comes from the Mayan “ts’onot” which means “cave with water.”
 Cenotes were sometimes used by the ancient Maya for sacrificial offerings.

 Where to Find Cenotes

 Cenotes are all over the Yucatán Peninsula of Mexico.
-In fact, there’s around 6000 cenotes in the area!
+In fact, there are around 6000 cenotes in the area!

 If you are in Playa del Carmen you don’t have to go too far to find them.
 There are tons of them along the highway from Playa del Carmen to Tulum.
-There are some closer to Cancun, others on the way from Tulum to Coba, there are some on the way to Chichen Itza and pretty much everywhere you go to in the Yucatan Peninsula you’ll find one.
+There are some cenotes closer to Cancun, others on the way from Tulum to Coba, there are some on the way to Chichen Itza and pretty much everywhere you go to in the Yucatan Peninsula you’ll find one.

 The Best Cenotes Near Playa del Carmen

 After living in Playa for a while (back in 2011), going to the beach every day was starting to get a little old.
 We had to find other things to do on hot days.
 We soon discovered the riches hidden in the Mayan jungle.

 Our favorite cenotes, Cenote Azul, Cenote Cristalino, and Cenote Eden, are only 25 minutes away from Playa del Carmen.
-The three of them are very close from one another.
-Onece you’re at one you can walk to any of the other two in less than 5 minutes.
+The three of them are very close to one another.
+Once you’re at one you can walk to any of the other two in less than 5 minutes.
 Cenote Eden is the only one from these three where you need to walk about 10 minutes to get to the cenote from the highway.